tripleee/SmokeDetector-wiki/Privileges.md

 ### Code admin a.k.a. blacklister (MS)

 * Can `!!/watch` and `!!/blacklist` without approval.
 Please make sure that you read the [blacklisting guidelines](https://charcoal-se.org/smokey/Guidance-for-Blacklisting-and-Watching) before using these commands.
 * Can approve other user's watches and blacklists on GitHub.
 Simply add a comment on the auto-generated PR containing the command `!!/approve`, and metasmoke will handle the rest.
-Note that you will need to be added to PullApprove for this to work properly; ping ArtOfCode and he will be able to set you up.
+Note that you will need to be added to PullApprove for this to work properly (which in turn requires you to have a GitHub account which is known to us); ping ArtOfCode and he will be able to set you up.
 * Can failover standby instances from the [status](https://metasmoke.erwaysoftware.com/status) page.
 Normally metasmoke handles this automatically if an instance goes down for more than 5 minutes, but you can use this if Smokey isn't working properly.
 Make sure that you follow the [troubleshooting guidelines](https://charcoal-se.org/pings/#dead) first.

 ### GitHub push privileges a.k.a. proper code admin (GH)